Joe Bennett (rugby league): Move to the City rugby club in Auckland

-In 1920 Bennett had moved the short distance north to Auckland and joined the City Rugby Club.
+In 1920 Bennett moved to Auckland and joined the City Rugby Club.
 He made his debut for them in a match against Parnell on 28 May at Alexandra Park on the No. 1 field.
 City won 6–3 but it was said in the Observer newspaper that "Bennett, a recruit from Waiuku, did not shape very satisfactorily.
 He may have been suffering from "grandstand fright", but still he does not appear to be any great gun".
 The Herald also commented that "Bennett at threequarters may have been nervous but his failure to take high kicks caused his side a lot of anxiety.
 He may overcome this fault in a couple of games".
 He was not to get another chance to redeem himself as he was not selected for City's matches with Ponsonby or University on 4 and 18 June respectively.
 And then he made the switch to the rugby league code.